Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Hanauma Bay Nature Preserve

 If you’re seeking out more time in the water, squeeze in a visit to Hanauma Bay Preserve.
-Located 25 minutes from the heart of the city, the unique marine ecosystem is one of the top snorkeling spots on Oahu.
+Located 25 minutes from the heart of the city, the unique marine ecosystem is one of our favorite snorkeling spots on Oahu.

 Hanauma Bay Nature Preserve